Hyphaed/greenboost/README.md

-  greenboost at first versions was intercepting ollama, on those new latest versions greenboost ships GB-Synapse, a proper backend serving GGUF (with full compatible ollama endpoints) + hugging face models while using whole greenboost features. type "greenboost-cli" on terminal, is a simple cli to manage those models directly from your terminal,
+  greenboost at first versions was intercepting ollama, on those new latest versions greenboost ships GB-Synapse, a proper backend serving GGUF (with full compatible ollama endpoints) + hugging face models while using whole greenboost features.
+Type "greenboost-cli" on terminal, is a simple cli to manage those models directly from your terminal,
 - **Inference engineers:** you want to push context length or batch size past VRAM, without paying a 100× CPU offload penalty.
 GreenBoost keeps